dougeby/IntuneDocs/InTuneDocs/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 author: Nbigman
 ---
 # How to get support for Microsoft Intune
-With every [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] subscription, Microsoft Support provides global technical, pre-sales, billing, and subscription support.
+ Microsoft Support provides global technical, pre-sales, billing, and subscription support for Microsoft Intune.
 Support is available both online and by telephone for paid and trial subscriptions.
 Online technical support is available in English and Japanese.
 Non-technical support is available in additional languages.

-## <a name="BKMK_Contact"></a>About support
-This topic describes how to obtain support,  includes links that take you to the page where you can open a service request, and a link to a list of phone numbers for phone support in many languages.
+This topic tells you how to9 open a service request or call for phone support in many languages.

-For self help with [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)], see the [Documentation for Microsoft Intune](documentation-for-microsoft-intune.md) on TechNet, or click the Help link located at the top right-hand corner of the Intune administrative consoles.
+For self help with [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)], see [Troubleshoot Microsoft Intune](troubleshoot-microsoft-intune.md) or the [Documentation for Microsoft Intune](documentation-for-microsoft-intune.md) on TechNet, or click the Help link located at the top right-hand corner of the Intune admin console.

-### Online service requests

-##### To create an online service request
+## To create an online service request

 1. Sign in to [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] and then visit the [Office 365 admin center](https://portal.office.com/Support/SupportEntry.aspx).